-5.10 Customizing the Report Rendering Page
+Customizing the Report Rendering Page

 The report viewer is the UI module that displays JasperReports.
-It's a central part of the UI that users interact with frequently.
+It is a central part of the UI that users interact with frequently.
 In addition to displaying the report contents, the report viewer provides the following functionality:

-- Display input controls so users can set report options, also called parameters. - Enable navigation through the pages of the report. - Enable users to export the report in various formats.
+- Display Input controls so users can set report options, also called parameters. - Enable navigation through the pages of the report. - Enable users to export the report in various formats.

 Each of these is customizable, which allows you to control many details of the report viewing experience.
-The input controls can be set either globally or on individual reports; the report viewer can be set globally.
+The Input controls can be set either globally or on individual reports.
+The report viewer can be set globally.

-5.10.1 Customizing Input Controls
+Customizing Input Controls

-A report can have many input controls, you can group them by some category and display them on different tabs in the Input Controls dialog.
-This can improve the user experience.
+A report can have many Input controls.
+You can group them by some category and display them on different tabs in the Input controls dialog.
+This improves the user experience.

-In the following example, input controls are grouped by location and time.
+In the following example, Input controls are grouped by location and time.

-To customize the input controls:
+To customize the Input controls

-- 1. Create a report with input controls named Country, Zip, Year, and Month. - 2.
-Create customParametersForm.jsp and place it in jasperserver-pro/WEB-INF/jsp/modules/inputControls/ folder.
+- 1. Create a report with Input controls named Country, Zip, Year, and Month. - 2.
+Create a customParametersForm.jsp file and place it in the jasperserver-pro/WEB-INF/jsp/modules/inputControls/ folder with the following content:

 '''

 <%@ taglib prefix="t" uri="http://tiles.apache.org/tags-tiles" %>

 <jsp:include page="InputControlTemplates.jsp" />

+<script type="text/javascript" src="${pageContext.request.contextPath}/scripts/underscore-umdmin.js"></script>

 <!-- styles we want to apply to new tabs on Input Controls dialog -->

 <style type="text/css">

 .tabsButtons {

 margin-bottom: 30px;

-}

 #nicPanel {

-min-width:500px;
+min-width:500px:

 min-height:400px;

+}

 .nicControlsPanel {

 border: 1px solid #e0e0e0;

 padding: 20px;

 #nicCountrySearch {

 width: 300px;

 #spanCountry {

 position: relative;

 top: -7px;

 #inputControls {

 min-width: 550px;

-min-height: 500px;

-</style>

-<!-- adding tabs element from template -->

 '''